nandinimarathe5/landing-page/README.md

 # landing-page
-first task landing page using html css
+First task landing page using html and css